LindsayB28/skribli-privacy/index.md

 You may request:

-Deletion of stored photos or derived images
+Deletion of stored derived images or PDFs

 A copy of your personal information